 If a plan calls for the elimination or reduction of a specific program, center, institute,

-school, department, college, campus, or site, that element of the plan shall be reviewed by the Budget and Faculty Welfare Committee; the Educational Policies Committee; the Graduate Council, where appropriate; the faculty members and/or faculty committee most directly involved in the program; the appropriate department head or supervisor, academic dean, vice president for extension and agriculture, and, where applicable, chancellor and regional campus dean; relevant college committees or councils; relevant committees of the Professional Employees Association and the Classified Employees Association; and relevant student advisory committees.
-The views of these bodies shall be forwarded to the Faculty Senate for its consideration within the time periods prescribed by the president.
-The conclusions of the above bodies and the Faculty Senate shall be forwarded to the provost who shall consider them and forward them, along with his/her own recommendation, to the president.
-When the president’s recommendations are submitted to the Board of Trustees and the Board of Regents, they shall be accompanied by the Faculty Senate’s recommendations.
-After the Board of Trustees and the Board of Regents has approved the plan by the university to eliminate a program, the appropriate academic or regional campus dean, vice president, or chancellor of the program, center, institute, school, department, college, campus, or site shall give written notice of the elimination to all persons, including students, in the program, center, institute, school, department, college, campus, or site.
+school, department, college, campus, or site, that element of the plan will be reviewed by the Budget and Faculty Welfare Committee; the Educational Policies Committee; the Graduate Council, where appropriate; the faculty members and/or faculty committee most directly involved in the program; the appropriate department head or supervisor, dean, the vice president for extension, and, where applicable, the vice president for statewide campuses ; relevant college committees or councils; relevant committees of the Staff Employees Association; and relevant student advisory committees.
+The views of these bodies will be forwarded to the Faculty Senate for its consideration within the time periods prescribed by the president.
+The conclusions of the above bodies and the Faculty Senate will be forwarded to the provost who will consider them and forward them, along with the provost’s own recommendation, to the president.
+When the president’s recommendations are submitted to the Board of Trustees and the Utah Board of Higher Education, they will be accompanied by the Faculty Senate’s recommendations.
+After the Board of Trustees and the Utah Board of Higher Education have approved the plan by the university to eliminate a program, the appropriate dean or vice president, of the program, center, institute, school, department, college, campus, or site will give written notice of the elimination to all persons, including students, in the program, center, institute, school, department, college, campus, or site.

-Timetable.
+2.5.4.5 Timetable.

-Once financial exigency has been declared, the president shall submit to the Faculty Senate a timetable for relieving the state of exigency.
-Further, he/she shall report progress in this endeavor to the Faculty Senate on a quarterly basis.
+Once financial exigency has been declared, the president will submit to the Faculty Senate a timetable for relieving the state of exigency.
+Further, the president will report progress in this endeavor to the Faculty Senate on a quarterly basis.

-Terminations; Reductions in Status
+2.5.5 Terminations; Reductions in Status